< tap to back to main menu

 CASII and ECSII

 The CASII and ECSII are equivalent level of care instruments for children.
-These are also due on admission with updates every 6 months.
-Complete these in TabsTM.
+While no longer required by DHS rules or statutes, these are required by Accend policy, also due on admission and updated with each new DA.

 Feedback or Questions about this Chapter